who we are

 Elise is a modern day nomad, who has spent the past 25 years traversing the globe.
-After settling in NYC, she joined The Public Society, a design-thinking firm focused on creative disruption.
-Elise became deeply involved in environmental and social justice work there, partnering with clients including Greenpeace, Carbon XPRIZE, The Rockefeller Foundation, Avaaz, Beautiful Solutions (with Naomi Klein), The Urban Future Lab, The NYU Entrepreneurial Institute, and Mosaic.
-She previously worked with Solidaire and Solidaire Action Fund, where she helped launch the Emergent Fund and JustFund portal.
-Elise believes that design and innovation are powerful tools for transformation: they help us see a more just and beautiful world is possible, and invite us to join in its creation.
+After moving to NYC, she joined The Public Society, a design-thinking firm focused on creative disruption.
+Elise became deeply involved in environmental and social justice work there, partnering with clients including Greenpeace, Avaaz, the Carbon XPRIZE, The Rockefeller Foundation, Beautiful Solutions (with Naomi Klein), The Urban Future Lab, The NYU Entrepreneurial Institute, Conergy, and Mosaic Solar.
+She previously worked with Solidaire and Solidaire Action Fund, where she helped to launch the Emergent Fund and design the JustFund portal.
+Elise believes that design and inclusive innovation are powerful tools for transformation: they help us see a more just and beautiful world is possible, and invite us to join in its creation.
 In December 2018, she moved from Brooklyn to Hawai‘i – where she is enjoying spending time with her baby niece, focusing on nature and wellness, and accepting a life eternally covered in sand.